 United plans to furlough 16,000 workers, fewer than expected

+Airline officials had outlined 36,000 potential furloughs in July.
+Since then, thousands of workers took early retirement, buyouts, or long-term leaves of absence.

-Airline officials said the final number could come down further before Oct.
+United officials said the forced job cuts will begin Oct.
 1, when a prohibition on furloughs ends.
 They said the furloughs would be postponed if Washington approves another $25 billion to help passenger airlines cover payroll costs.

 Flight attendants will bear the brunt of the cuts, with 6,920 getting furlough notices.
-About 2,850 pilots, 2,010 maintenance workers and 1,400 management and support staff would also lose their jobs.
+About 2,850 pilots, 2,260 airport-based employees, 2,010 maintenance workers and 1,400 management and support staff would also lose their jobs.

-The level of cuts, however, is 55% lower than the number of layoff warnings that United sent to employees in July.
-The reduction was possible because 7,400 employees took buyouts or early retirement, and up to 20,000 more accepted reduced work schedules or took voluntary leaves lasting up to 13 months.
+The figures do not include the 7,400 employees who took buyouts or early retirement.
+Up to 20,000 more accepted reduced work schedules or took voluntary leaves lasting up to 13 months.

 Most union employees in the airline industry whose jobs are cut have rehiring rights — management and administrative staff generally do not.
 United began the year with 96,000 employees, 84% of whom were represented by unions.